ioanungurean/forge-react-app/README.md

 * Find out what modules make up the most of it's size
 * Find modules that got there by mistake
 * Optimize it!
-* And the best thing is it supports minified bundles!
+* And the best thing is it supports minified bundles.
 It parses them to get real size of bundled modules.
-And it also shows their gzipped sizes!
+And it also shows their gzipped sizes.

 ## Instructions for older `npm` versions
 If you use npm 5.1 or earlier, you can't use `npx`.